thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 ***
 ####  4.2.7  Make the MobileFirst Server from Bluemix known locally

   1. Using command line, cd to tempTracker directory
   2. enter: mfp server add
   3. Enter a name: BluemixServer
   4. Enter the url of your server (the ip address of the Docker container in Bluemix)
   5. The login and password
   6. You will have to register first and choose a password
   7. Save the password Y
   8. Context root: worklightadmin

 ***
 ####  4.2.8  Change the client code in tempTracker

   1. Note: follow the instructions in code to be changed: (https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/wiki/Code-to-be-changed)
   2. In .. config.xml – change the ip to match your mfp docker
   3. In … www/template/watsonbrowseroutput.xml – change the url and ip
-4. In… index.html - change the google api key // you will need to generate a google browser key
+  4. In … index.html - change the google api key // you will need to generate a google browser key
   5. Save your changes

+***
+####  4.2.9  Push the MobileFirst client to the MobileFirst Server on Bluemix

+  1. Open a command line window and cd to the /tempTracker folder (after changes)
+  2. enter: mfp push BluemixServer
+  3. This will push the changes to the MobileFirst Server in the container on Bluemix

+***
+####  4.2.10  Run the App on the emulator or your MobileFirst preview
+  1. In the Android sdk installation directory  / start “ADV manager.exe” over command line
+  2. Create new Android Virtual Device
+  3. Run the emulator using the commandline in the ./tempTracker directory: mfp cordova emulate
+  4. Run as preview in the "Chrome Browser" using the commandline in the ./tempTracker directory: mfp cordova preview